21it/calculus/README.md

 `defcalculus` is syntactic sugar, a macro which accepts 2 arguments:

 - internal representation of your data type (parameter `state` in this example)
-- `do` block of code, any amount of clauses which describe **behaviour** of data type against incoming data
+- `do` block of code, any amount of clauses which describe behaviour of data type against incoming data.
+For simplicity let's name these clauses as **methods**.

-Every clause of `do` block returns `calculus` expression which have 2 parameters
+Every method returns `calculus` expression which have 2 parameters

-- `state` is updated internal state of data type
+- `state` is updated internal state of λ-type
-- `return` is term which is sent to outer world as result of the method
+- `return` is term which is sent to outer world as result of the method call

 Let's run this code and check what do we have for our `Stack` λ-type (type "Stack." in iex and press "tab")